Skip to content

 Structure changes the game

-Let’s take an example.
+Let’s take a simplified example.

 Suppose your business receives two offers: